National Organization for Civil Registration of Iran: Structure

 The National Organization for Civil Registration of Iran has a headquarter and thirty-one general offices in thirty-one provinces of Iran.
 The administrative structure of each general administration is almost similar to the structure of the headquarter.
 The headquarter area has three deputies and six general administrations.
 The head of the National Organization for Civil Registration of Iran is considered as one of the Deputy Ministers of Interior.

-The Main Duties
+National population database

+Created in 1997 National population database keeps national identity code and postal address code.

+Responsibilities

 The National Organization for Civil Registration of Iran is responsible for collecting four main categories of demographic information: birth registration, death registration, marriage registration and divorce registration.
 According to the resolution of the Islamic Consultative Assembly in 1984, the duties of the organization are as follows: